Damnation: Christianity

+Opinions in the Eastern Orthodox church differ on this subject matter.
+Question 383 of the Philaret Drozdov catechism asks: "What will be the lot of unbelievers and transgressors?
+Answer: They will be given over to everlasting death – that is, to everlasting fire, to everlasting torment, with the devils."

 However some view sin in less legalistic sense, but more as a spiritual illness that needs to be cured and purged.
 It is seen as a state of opposition to the love of God, a state into which all humans are born but against which Jesus Christ is the Mediator and Redeemer.
 Eastern traditions have established their views on Paradise and Gehenna from theologians like Isaac of Nineveh and Basil of Caesarea and the Fathers of the Church.
 According to Orthodoxy, Heaven and Hell are relations to or experiences of God's just and loving presence, with often used analogy being how Sun melts wax and hardens the clay, with different reactions to sunlight depending not on sun but the matter that reacts to it.
 Similarly, Saints enjoy the loving presence of God, while the damned are enraged by it.
 In the Eastern Orthodox tradition theologians can describe God by presenting negative descriptions of what God is not, and describe Gehenna in similar ways.
 Marcion of Sinope was deemed heretical for teaching that the holy figures of the Old Testament were damned to hell while sinners would receive salvation.